-Federal agencies are required to, "maintain all records which are used by the agency in making any determination about any individual with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination."
+Federal agencies are required to "maintain all records which are used by the agency in making any determination about any individual with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination."
 5 U.S.C. § 552a(e)(5).
 This requirement also applies when merging records from two or more sources where the merged records are used by the agency to make any determination about any individual.

-Section 5.2(f) $\boxtimes$ Yes $\square$ No $\square$ N/A Are steps taken to ensure all information used to make a determination about an individual is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination?
+Section 5.2(f) $\Box$ Yes $\Box$ No $\boxtimes$ N/AWith respect to the information maintained in the system or by the project, are steps taken to ensure all information used to make a determination about an individual is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual in the determination?